 - Set up the annual CAN Cycle-Friendly Awards which recognise business, NGO and government agency support for cycling.
 Worked with NZTA in 2016 to relaunch these as Bike to the Future Awards

 - Continuing on from this work, Cycling New Zealand and CAN successfully applied for Road Safety Trust funding in 2012.
-This lead to CAN successfully delivering with Cycling NZ, the Safer Cycling Programme for NZTA, providing cycle instructor training, road user workshops, and Share The Road campaigns.
+This led to CAN successfully delivering, with Cycling NZ, the Safer Cycling Programme for NZTA, providing cycle instructor training, road user workshops, and Share The Road campaigns.
 This work completed in December 2015.

 - Following the release of the Cycling Safety Panel's report late 2015, NZTA undertook to fund further behaviour change programmes focusing on heavy vehicles.
 Early in 2016, CAN was awarded further work directly funded by NZTA, the Share The Road Campaign.
 This work is ongoing at present.

 - Successfully lobbied for creation of the Urban Cycleways Programme

 - Successfully lobbied for creation of the NZ Transport Agency (then Transfund) dedicated Walking and Cycling Fund.

 - Helped secure the future of and increased funding for Bike Wise.